sensebox/books-v2/README.md

 Each (multilingual) book resides on its own branch.
 Currently these are `edu`,`home`, `osem` and `blockly`, each containing a `de` and `en` language book.

-The german versions have far more content, while the english versions are steadily supplemented from there.
+The german versions have more content, while the english versions are steadily supplemented from there.

 Files that are parsed specially by GitBook have a filename in caps: